-- Proposals must present a project to be completed during the 8-week summer term that is original, feasible, and intellectually rigorous. - The project must clearly articulate its intellectual merit, including reflection on the research or creative questions it addresses and its broader significance. - Proposals should include a detailed project description, goals, methodology or creative approach, expected outcomes, and a timeline. - Applicants must demonstrate how the project extends beyond normal coursework, rehearsals, or studio practice, highlighting deeper inquiry or innovation. - Projects may be interdisciplinary and integrate humanities or creative arts with other fields. - If fieldwork is required for the project, proposals should thoroughly discuss the feasibility and planning of travel and logistics. - We strongly encourage a plan for dissemination or presentation of the project results (e.g., exhibition, performance, publication, public talk, or digital platform) in the proposal.
+- Proposals must describe a research project to be completed during the 8-week summer term that is original, feasible, and intellectually rigorous. - The project should clearly articulate its research questions or hypotheses, methodology, and broader significance. - Proposals should include a detailed project description, timeline, and expected outcomes. - Applicants must demonstrate how their project exceeds standard coursework requirements and embodies scholarly inquiry. - Projects may be interdisciplinary and incorporate multiple methods or perspectives. - If fieldwork is required for the project, proposals should thoroughly discuss the feasibility and planning of travel and logistics - We strongly encourage a plan for dissemination or presentation of the project results in the proposal